Updated on 24th February 2023

 There was a chef on staff so we woke up to breakfast every morning.
 The facilities were still cleaned every day, just as you’d expect in a hotel.
 We also had our own concierge who showed us around and made sure we had everything we needed.
 When we had issues, they were addressed immediately.

 There are so many villa options throughout Bali, so finding the perfect option for your family is easy.
+For more information, read our post on the best Canggu accommodation, in which we recommend some great villas.

 Baby gear hire in Bali